rchanou/rchanou.github.io/cost-awareness.md

 ![Bell curve meme showing junior programmer saying "I will write only the code needed to solve the problem", intermediate programmer crying about how you should use SOLID, design patterns, MVC, etc. and senior programmer saying "I will write only the code needed to solve the problem".](/assets/programmer_bell_curve_meme.webp)

 Personally, I never bought into SOLID and the like, but I _did_ go through a Functional Programming phase.
-The meme applies just as much to concepts like higher-order functions, currying, "composability", declarative DSLs, homoiconicity, provable correctness, and algebraic effects.
+Just replace the OOP diagrams with concepts like higher-order functions, currying, "composability", declarative DSLs, homoiconicity, provable correctness, and algebraic effects.

-Those are all compelling ideas that _might_ have their time and place.
-However, I do not think they should be part of the \_default approach.

-Here's the thing: they _sound_ good in a vacuum, but often don't pay off in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to induce excessive fragmentation, unnecessary ambiguity, premature ossification and reduced flexibility, while often not really solving any hard problems that _actually_ matter.
+These are compelling ideas that _sound_ beneficial in a vacuum, but in practice, most of them do not pay off, because they all have drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
+I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to induce excessive fragmentation, unnecessary ambiguity, premature ossification and reduced flexibility, while not really solving any hard problems that _actually_ matter.

+> Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.
+>
+> -- <cite>Linus Torvalds</cite>

-Yes, writing good code is a nuanced art that takes lots of practice.
+Yes, writing good software is a nuanced art that takes lots of practice.
 However, I think there are a handful of simple, yet very helpful techniques that most resources overlook.
 I have seen others touch upon these ideas, but none in the clear, satisfying detail that I would like.
-That is why I am writing this series: to serve as the no-nonsense guidebook that I wish I had when I first began my programming career.
+Which is why I am writing this series: to serve as the no-nonsense guidebook that I wish I had when I first began my programming career.

 I've recently used the methods I will describe with great success, on a codebase I inherited from my old lead when he left a few years ago.
-He was a smart guy who definitely knew a lot, and I wouldn't be where I am today without him.
-But by that nature, he also had a tendency to over-engineer: Separate packages that didn't _really_ need to be split into separate packages.
-Multiple services that communicated to each other via a PubSub service, for internal business applications that didn't really need them at all.
+He and another old colleague of mine were smart guys who definitely knew a lot, and I wouldn't be where I am today without them.
+But by that nature, they also had a tendency to over-engineer with modern, hip practices: Separate packages that didn't _really_ need to be split into separate packages.
+Multiple services that communicated to each other via a separate PubSub service, for internal business applications that didn't really need them at all.
 Code full of builders and providers that accepted other builders and providers as parameters.
-A good portion of the code might _appear_ readable and "clean" to a non-technical outsider, with loads of method chains like:
+A good portion of the code might _appear_ readable and elegant to a non-technical outsider, with loads of method chains like:

 ```
 InitProcessingProvider(db).LoadFromOrderBuilder(ob).LoadRelatedRecords().